 Polymerization

-Polymerization is a chemical process in which smaller molecules, known as monomers, join together to form larger molecules, called polymers.
+Polymerization is a chemical process in which smaller molecules, called monomers, combine to form larger molecules, known as polymers.
 This process is fundamental to the production of many plastics and other materials.
-A key aspect of polymerization is the degree of polymerization, which indicates how many monomer units are linked together in a polymer molecule.
-The degree of polymerization significantly influences the physical properties of the resulting polymer, such as strength, flexibility andtemperature resistance.
+A key aspect of polymerization is the degree of polymerization, which indicates how many monomer units are connected in a polymer molecule.
+The degree of polymerization significantly influences the physical properties of the resulting polymer, such as strength, flexibility, andtemperature resistance.

-The sensor design of the LiquiSonic® measuring devices allows for easy cleaning of the devices, so the process does not need to be interrupted by extensive cleaning work and can run as efficiently as possible.
+The sensor design of the LiquiSonic® measuring devices enables easy cleaning of the devices, so the process does not need to be interrupted by complex cleaning operations and can run as efficiently as possible.

-In the field of polymerization offers LiquiSonic® the user numerous advantages:
+In the field of polymerization, it offers LiquiSonic® numerous advantages to the user:

-- Real-time monitoring: The technology enables continuous monitoring of the polymerization process in real-time.
-This allows for immediate detection of changes and response to them, ensuring consistent product quality.
+- Real-time monitoring: The technology allows continuous monitoring of the polymerization process in real time.
+This makes it possible to immediately detect changes and react to them, ensuring consistent product quality.

-- No sample extraction required: Since the system measures directly in the process, no manual sample extractions are necessary.
+- No sampling required: Since the system measures directly in the process, no manual sampling is required.
 This minimizes the risk of contamination and process interruptions.

-- Robust and low-maintenance technology: LiquiSonic®-Measuring devices are designed for permanent use in industrial environments.
-They are resistant to aggressive media and high temperatures, leading to extended lifespan and reduced maintenance costs.
+- Robust and low-maintenance technology: LiquiSonic®measuring devices are designed for permanent use in industrial environments.
+They are resistant to aggressive media and high temperatures, resulting in extended lifespan and lower maintenance costs.

-- Optimization of processes: Through precise monitoring of the polymerization reaction, users can control the process more finely, resulting in higher yield and lower production costs.
+- Optimization of processes: By accurately monitoring the polymerization reaction, users can control the process more precisely, leading to higher yields and lower production costs.

-The robust sensor design and the choice of special materials, such as HC2000 or PFA, ensure long process runtimes of the system.
+The robust sensor construction and the choice of special materials, such as HC2000 or PFA, ensure long process uptime of the system.
 Additionally, SensoTech offers sensors with appropriate ATEX, IECEx, and FM certification.

-Through LiquiSonic® the concentration of residual caprolactam (unreacted monomer) is minimized, thus optimizing plant productivity.
+Through LiquiSonic® the concentration of residual caprolactam (residual monomer) is minimized, thus optimizing plant productivity.

-The LiquiSonic® Immersion sensors can be easily installed in the inlet and transport lines.
+The LiquiSonic® Immersion sensors can be easily installed in the supply and transport lines.
 During the installation of the LiquiSonic® sensors no bypass is necessary, and dead spaces are avoided.

 The LiquiSonic® Controller 30 can be connected to up to 4 sensors.
 This makes it possible to monitor multiple measuring points simultaneously.